qingqian844/kuocaicdn_V1A/README.md

 This open source edition keeps all CDN vendor integrations and removes the commercial license check.
 It also removes online payment, proxy/agent, withdrawal, traffic package purchase, traffic gift/donation, and monthly gift features.
 Traffic billing is balance-based metered billing only, and the application enforces a single administrator account.

-## Security Notice

-Do not commit runtime secrets, certificates, private keys, API tokens, database URLs, or service account passwords to this repository.

-Historical example credentials and private keys have been removed from this README.
-Any exposed keys should be considered compromised and rotated before reuse.

 ## Configuration